Is Google Maps route optimization right for me?

 In a nutshell, Google Maps is reactive to traffic situations, while route optimization software is proactive.
 With Route4Me, you spend less time analyzing traffic statuses and your drivers are more aware of where traffic will be.
 Less work, better results.
 You can have your cake and eat it, too.

-Google Maps can’t help you much here, but Route4Me has got you covered.
+Google Maps route optimization or any manual routing methods can’t help you much here, but Route4Me has got you covered.

 Route4Me’s route optimization software comes with a custom avoidance zones feature so your drivers can stay clear of zones that will cause delays.
 You can select pre-existing avoidance zones (like Manhattan, for example) or create up to 10 custom zones.